The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 If you're a diehard Marshall fan and you're after a tiny portable amp, the MS4 Mini Micro Full Stack is going to be right up your street.

-Ideal for on the go practice, the MS4 has an impressive amount of distortion when you crank up the gain, and balancing the volume level on your guitar will help produce a great clean sound to boot.
+Ideal for on-the-go practice, the MS4 has an impressive amount of distortion when you crank up the gain, and balancing the volume level on your guitar will help produce a great clean sound to boot.

 The Micro Stack has two speaker cabs, headphone output for rocking out in private, and is powered by either a 9V battery or AC power adapter.

-You'll love: Great mini Marshall tone delivered by the uber-cool looking stack design.
+You’ll love: Great mini Marshall tone delivered by the uber-cool-looking stack design.

 Best Bits